 Wrapping up with a recommendation

 In closing, keep in mind that our projects’ success depends on our efficiency as project managers.
-Tools like Sheets are meant to advance our capabilities and make us effective to perform our tasks.
+Tools like Sheets and Google Docs are meant to advance our capabilities and make us effective to perform our tasks.
 And what’s great?
 They’re available to us for free.